HHS/OPRE-OPS/docs/adr/026-use-container-apps-jobs-for-disabling-inactive-users.md

 Accepted

 ## Context
 We want to set up a process to automatically disable user accounts after 60 days of inactivity.
 This pertains to the security compliance Access Control AC-02(03) Disable Accounts.

 ## Context and explanation of the tech concepts

-Each row in the ops_user table represents a user account with a status of ACTIVE, INACTIVE, or LOCKED.
+Each row in the **ops_user** table represents a user account with a status of `ACTIVE, INACTIVE, or LOCKED`.
-An INACTIVE status indicates a disabled account.
+An `INACTIVE` status indicates a disabled account.

-To check for inactivity, we'll use the last_active_at timestamp from the user_session table, which is updated whenever a user logs into OPS.
+To check for inactivity, we'll use the _last_active_at_ timestamp from the **user_session** table, which is updated whenever a user logs into OPS.
 If the timestamp shows that a user hasn't logged in or started a session in 60 days or more, their account will be flagged for disabling.

 OPS runs in a Container App that includes a Data Import process executed through a Container Apps Job.